 There also are mountain bike trails further south of Malone in the Paul Smiths area, along with a few quiet dirt roads through the woods that are closed to automobile traffic.
 A wide variety of mountain biking opportunities are outlined at these resources:

-- Adirondack Park Mountain Bike Atlas
+- Adirondack Park Mountain Bike Initiative

 - Franklin County – Northern Trails